To request more information click here or contact an NGL representative at 800.988.0826 who will be happy to answer any questions you have.

 With these three easy steps you will be amazed at the peace of mind you will gain by going through this process.
 Your family will appreciate your thoughtfulness to preplan and prefund for your end-of-life celebration.

 More and more people are making the decision to prefund their funeral arrangements.
 Prefunding is setting aside funds today, at today's prices, so you can be certain the money will be there to pay for your services in the future.
 Funeral costs, like many other valuable services, increase over time and are expected to continue to increase significantly over the next decade.
-In fact, funeral related expenses have nearly tripled over the past 25 years.

 There are a number of benefits to prefunding your funeral: